TrendingTechnology/saga/readme.md

-# **Nova**
+# **Nyx**

-> The unnamed programming language.
+> The programming language for the future, perhaps.

-With the best of object-oriented and functional paradigms, a big standard library, familiar syntax and powerful metaprogramming features at your disposal, Nova offers an extensive suite of tools in one concise and expressive language where you can make _anything_ you imagine.
+With the best of object-oriented and functional paradigms, a big standard library, familiar syntax and powerful metaprogramming features at your disposal, Nyx offers an extensive suite of tools in one concise and expressive language where you can make _anything_ you imagine.

-Nova comes with a lightning fast compiler that scales to any codebase size, and its Python, JavaScript and WebAssembly runtimes help you to build web-based applications with far-greater performance.
+Nyx comes with a lightning fast compiler that scales to any codebase size, and its Python, JavaScript and WebAssembly runtimes help you to build both web and native applications with far-greater performance than with regular frameworks.

 > Sample Code